reikitakagi0-ship-it/Wawona/docs/DEPENDENCIES.md

 4. **Wayland stack** (wayland, wayland-protocols)
 5. **Graphics** (pixman, xkbcommon)
 6. **Media** (ffmpeg)
-7. **Rendering** (vulkan-stub, Angle framework)
+7. **Rendering** (mesa-kosmickrisp Vulkan driver)
-8. **Network transparency** (waypipe)
+8. **Network transparency** (waypipe-rs with KosmicKrisp support)

 ## Notes

-- All dependencies are built from source for App Store compliance
+- All dependencies are built from source
 - Dependencies are statically linked where possible
-- Patches may be applied to dependencies for platform compatibility (see `scripts/patches/`)
+- Patches may be applied to dependencies for platform compatibility (see `dependencies/patches/`)
-- iOS dependencies are cross-compiled using a custom toolchain
+- iOS dependencies are cross-compiled using Nix cross-compilation toolchains
-- Android dependencies use the Android NDK toolchain
+- Android dependencies use the Android NDK toolchain via Nix
+- Mesa-KosmicKrisp builds as a .dylib for macOS/iOS
+- Waypipe-rs (Rust) requires KosmicKrisp for Vulkan support on macOS/iOS